 I’ve been doing this for over 20 years.
-From my first system admin role at a high school in New Jersey, through Exchange migrations at BMW, building data centers at HYTORC, deploying global private clouds at EY and Johnson & Johnson, to now — architecting cloud platforms at one of the largest financial institutions in the world.
+From my first sysadmin role at a school in New Jersey, through email server migrations at manufacturing firms, building data centers for industrial companies, deploying virtualized environments at professional services organizations, and eventually designing cloud platforms at scale for large enterprises.

 In all that time, the most valuable lessons came from other practitioners who were honest about what actually happened.
 Not the vendor-polished success stories, but the real accounts of migrations that went sideways, architectures that seemed brilliant until they hit production, and the unglamorous daily decisions that determine whether infrastructure is reliable or fragile.